Joshua Holt, American Held In Venezuela, Is Welcomed Home

 WELCOME HOME JOSH! pic.twitter.com/2X0cKE4stx— Donald J. Trump (@realDonaldTrump) May 27, 2018

-Nine months into his incarceration, NPR reported the U.S. embassy in Venezuela had "raised concerns" about Holt's well-being and his treatment by Venezuelan authorities.
+Nine months into his incarceration, NPR reported the U.S. Embassy in Venezuela had "raised concerns" about Holt's well-being and his treatment by Venezuelan authorities.

-Last week, Holt said his life was in danger and pled for his safe return, in two short videos uploaded to Facebook from his cellphone, as NPR's Scott Neuman reported:
+Last week, Holt said his life was in danger and pleaded for his safe return, in two short videos uploaded to Facebook from his cellphone, as NPR's Scott Neuman reported:

 In a statement Sunday, Secretary of State Mike Pompeo nodded to the efforts of those who had followed Holt's plight.
 "We extend our special thanks to Senator Bob Corker, Senator Orrin Hatch, Senator Mike Lee, Representative Mia Love, and all the other members of Congress who have worked on behalf of the Holt family over the past two years and helped to make this day a reality," he said.